Josuto/monguito/README.md

 `monguito` is a lightweight and type-safe [MongoDB](https://www.mongodb.com/) handling library for [Node.js](https://nodejs.org/) applications that implements both the Abstract [Repository](https://www.martinfowler.com/eaaCatalog/repository.html) and the [Polymorphic](https://www.mongodb.com/developer/products/mongodb/polymorphic-pattern/) patterns.

-It allows developers to define any custom MongoDB repository in a fast, easy, and structured manner, releasing them from having to write basic CRUD operations, while decoupling domain from persistence logic.
-Despite its small size, it includes several optional features such as seamless audit data handling support.
+It allows you (dear developer) to define any custom MongoDB repository in a fast, easy, and structured manner, releasing you from having to write all the boilerplate code for basic CRUD operations, while enabling you to decouple domain and persistence logic.
+Moreover, despite its small size, it includes several optional features such as seamless audit data handling support.

-Last but not least, `monguito` wraps [Mongoose](https://mongoosejs.com/), a very popular and solid MongoDB ODM for Node.js applications.
+Last but not least, `monguito` wraps [Mongoose](https://mongoosejs.com/), a very popular and solid MongoDB ODM for Node.js applications. `monguito` enables you to use any Mongoose feature such as [aggregation pipelines](https://mongoosejs.com/docs/api/aggregate.html) or [middleware functions](https://mongoosejs.com/docs/middleware.html).
 Furthermore, it leverages Mongoose [schemas](https://mongoosejs.com/docs/guide.html) to enable developers focus on their own persistance models, leaving everything else to the library.

 # Getting Started